harihararaj-aifs/Chonkie/chonkie.md

 9. No framework-style orchestration

 ### SemanticChunker:
-- Embedding model is called ONCE for all sentences
 - Cosine similarity matrix is reused
 - Savitzky–Golay filter smooths boundaries in O(n)
 - Only valley detection is O(n)